Ethical engagement and wedding rings handmade in a rural workshop

 Kate started Glasswing Jewellery in Cornwall in 2005, making beautiful bespoke jewellery from sustainable, recycled and ethical materials.
 Dedicated to socially responsible, ethical sourcing and working practices, keeping environmental impact as low as possible.

-Glasswing recently relocated to a wonderful stone built workshop by the sea in gorgeous South Devon - with the Jurassic coast and the wilds of Dartmoor nearby for adventures and inspiration.
+Glasswing Jewellery was founded in West Cornwall by Kate Pearse, and recently relocated to a wonderful stone workshop in South Devon - with the Jurassic coast and the wilds of Dartmoor nearby for adventures and inspiration.

-I specialise in sea glass rings and jewellery, using sea glass found on the beaches of Devon, Cornwall and throughout the world.
+Glasswing specialises in sea glass engagement rings and jewellery, using sea glass found on the beaches of Devon, Cornwall and throughout the world, or by customers on a favourite beach, to have incorporated into their jewellery.

 A very small selection is sometimes available for immediate dispatch.
-Handmade in the UK, delivered worlwide.
+Handmade in the UK, delivered worldwide.

 The jewellery trade isn't known for being 'green', but thankfully it's slowly changing.
 Being part of that change, only using recycled, fairtrade and ethical materials in my jewellery, causing as little environmental damage as possible, seems to me vital, and is central to what I do.